DFIRnotes/dfirnotes.github.io/_posts/2020-08-04-MAR-sanity-check.md

 00000080: c98a fd88 cb3c 45f7 ffdf ac73 6b39 f2ac  .....<E....sk9..
 00000090: c98d 9a58 ba71 fc36 46b9 43ee e33f 6d6b  ...X.q.6F.C..?mk
 ```

+so the Yara rule provided can be used to find the payload samples on disk, in memory, or in network streams depending on how you run Yara!